-Depending on the source water, water treatment could include coagulation, settling, filtration, pH adjustment, Reverse Osmosis (RO), stabilization, ozonation, chloramination, and fluoridation
+Depending on the source water, water treatment could include

+coagulation, settling, filtration, pH adjustment, Reverse Osmosis (RO), stabilization, ozonation, chloramination, and fluoridation.

-City of Tampa and Hillsborough County have testing and treatment systems in place to ensure that water delivered to customers meets quality standards.
-At East Lake no further treatment of the water purchased from the City of Tampa takes place prior to delivery to our customers.
+The City of Tampa and Hillsborough County have testing and treatment systems in place to ensure that water delivered to customers meets quality standards.
+At Pebble Creek a corrosion inhibitor is added to water purchased from the City of Tampa prior to delivery to our customers.
 Water is one of our most precious and limited natural resources.
 While most of the Earth's surface is covered in water, only a very small amount is available for use.
 About 99% of the Earth's water is in the oceans or frozen in the polar ice caps, leaving less than 1% of the resource as freshwater fit for human use.